sushimizu/GroceryTech/README.md

 $ python3 runThis.py

-then paste the provided link (http://127.0.0.1:5000) into browser.
+then paste the provided link (usually http://127.0.0.1:5000) into browser.
 If link is different to what is given in the terminal upon running runThis.py, defer to the link in the terminal.